"Send Request" node

 5. In the Body field, enter the request body.

-6. In the Response action field, enter the event name in which the response to the requests will be saved.
+6. In the Response event name field, enter the event name in which the response to the requests will be saved.
 By default, it’s amazonApiGateway.sendRequest.
 We recommend customizing the event name per each business case.
 The event will be generated only for the customer-oriented workflows on the profile cards of the customers who participated in the workflow.

 7. In the Additional event parameters section, you can add parameters (key-value) which will be added to the event with the request response.
 It should be noted that: